 She took in their hesitance when they stood up, and sighed.
 “I can watch your boyfriend, let you know if he decides to wake up.”

-“He’s not my…” Rey started and stopped, biting her tongue when Poe shook her head at her.
+“He’s not my…” Rey started and stopped, biting her tongue when Poe shook his head at her.

 “Save this for the comedy nights in the mess, Pava,” he told her lightly and she saluted him lazily before pulling up a chair.